 we have, a = 1m/s2 From F.B.D of block A, f = 5.a

-As f lies within the range, the two blocks can move together with acceleration of 1 m/s2.
-We can also be asked to find the maximum force that can be applied to block B so that both blocks move together.
-In that case, since both blocks will move together so there will be static friction between the two and hence the maximum value that can act is 30 N.
+As f lies within the range, the two blocks can move together with an acceleration of 1 m/s2.
+We can also be asked to find the maximum force applied to block B so that both blocks move together.
+In that case, since both blocks will move together, there will be static friction between the two, and hence the maximum value that can act is 30 N.

 For Block A,F – 45 – 30 = 10 × 6 F = 135 N

-So if a force more than 135 N is applied then both blocks will have different acceleration.
+So if a force of more than 135 N is applied, both blocks will have different accelerations.